gauravsatav/gcpCertification/4_Introduction_to_TensorFlow/notes.md

     * Optimzer : optimizers shape and mold your model into its most accurate possible form by playing around with those weights.
 Examples of optimzers
       * **<u>SGD</u>** (stochastic gradient descent):
       * **<u>adam</u>** :  invariability due to the diagonal rescaling of the gradients.
-        *  is well suited for models that have large and large and large data sets or if you have a lot of parameters that you're adjusting
+        *  is well suited for models that have large data sets or if you have a lot of parameters that you're adjusting
         * appropriate for problems with very noisy or sparse gradients and non-stationary objectives
       * **<u>momentum</u>** :  reduces the learning rate when the gradient values are smal
       * **<u>adagrad</u>** : It gives frequently occurring features low learning rates.